Ekkehard-Schulze/precision-temperature-logger/README.md

 possible sensor addesses.

-The logger writes a 'tab or comma separated value'
+The logger writes a tab separated value formated text file with

-formated text file with ISO 8601 date and time to a micro-SD card.
+ISO 8601 date and time to a micro-SD card.

 This format is compatible with python's pandas